 Editor’s Note: We are very pleased to share the first in a year-long series of blog posts from leadership at The Russell Family Foundation describing the deep and ongoing work they are engaged in together to better understand the levels and meaning of transparency in their work.
-Our thanks to the Fund for Shared Insights for supporting NCFP’s work in the area of transparency and family philanthropy.
+Our thanks to the Fund for Shared Insight for supporting NCFP’s work in the area of transparency and family philanthropy.

 As a group, family philanthropies put a lot of energy into connecting with our constituents.
 We do this joyfully because we know that strong, trusting relationships are vital to our success and the communities we serve.
 However, these external bonds are only half of the equation.
 The rest hinges on the question: “How well do we manage our internal group dynamics?”

 You might say this other half is the “foundation of every family foundation.”
 It is where deep communications can happen – often away from the community commons, but still embedded with the expectations set around transparency, public trust, and family privacy.
 After operating for nearly 20 years with both family and community directors on the board, we have learned a lot about balancing these bedrock considerations.
 At the same time, we want to develop new strategies and tactics to shore up weaknesses we have observed in our own practices.
 Revisiting our original agreements and making appropriate adjustments is our way of passing along as much of our learning legacy as we can.